alibaba/aliyun-spring-boot/aliyun-spring-boot-samples/aliyun-oss-spring-boot-sample/README.md

 	    1. Execute command `mvn clean package` to build a fatjar.
 	    2. Run command `java -jar oss-example.jar` to start the application.

-After startup, a bucket called 'spring-cloud-alibaba-test' is automatically created in OSS.
+After startup, a bucket called 'aliyun-spring-boot-test' is automatically created in OSS.

 ### Upload or download files